-The Instrument sets out ongoing requirements for recognized clearing agencies, including requirements that are based on international standards applicable to financial market infrastructures (FMIs) operating as a central counterparty (CCP), central securities depository (CSD) or securities settlement system (SSS).
-These international standards are described in the April 2012 report (PFMI Report) Principles for financial market infrastructures (the PFMI Principles) published by the Committee on Payments and Market Infrastructures (CPMI)1 and the International Organization of Securities Commissions (IOSCO).2 The Companion Policy presently includes an annex (Annex I) that sets forth supplementary guidance (Joint Supplementary Guidance) that was developed jointly by the Bank of Canada and CSA regulators.
-The Joint Supplementary Guidance is intended to provide additional clarity on the PFMI Principles for domestic recognized clearing agencies that are also overseen by the Bank of Canada.
+The Instrument sets out ongoing requirements for regulated clearing agencies, including requirements that are based on international standards applicable to financial market infrastructures (FMIs) operating as a central counterparty (CCP), central securities depository (CSD) or securities settlement system (SSS).
+The Companion Policy includes an annex (Annex I) with supplementary guidance (Joint Supplementary Guidance) that was developed jointly by the Bank of Canada and CSA regulators to provide additional clarity on the PFMI principles for domestic recognized clearing agencies that are also overseen by the Bank of Canada.
 The Instrument also sets forth certain requirements for clearing agencies intending to apply for recognition as a clearing agency under securities legislation, or for an exemption from the recognition requirement.
-NI 24-102, including the Joint Supplementary Guidance, came into force February 17, 2016.3